Body found at Lake Cooper identified

 Allen is listed on the high school faculty on the Olney ISD website as a high school English and German teacher.
 The case is being investigated as a homicide by the Texas Rangers.

-Details surrounding the investigation will be made available as we are informed.

-Social media shows the heartbreak of the community as they learn of Allen’s death.
+Social media shows the heartbreak of the community as they learned of Allen’s death.
 Archer County News extends condolences and prayers from our employees to the family and community.

 (0) comments